HDFS: How a file is written!

 HDFS forms a replication pipeline when data flow starts from client.
 This replication pipeline ensures that the needed replication factor is met.

-In the flow diagram above, client starts streaming packets to the DN-1.
-DN-1 in turn transfers these packets to other DataNode and then that data node transfers the data to subsequent DataNode if necessary.
+in turn transfers these packets to other DataNode and then that data node transfers the data to subsequent DataNode if necessary.
 These DataNodes start transferring packet as soon as they receive a data packet completely.
 Data packet is buffered at each hop in the pipeline.
 The client do not wait for acknowledgement from these DataNodes and starts to transmit another packet irrespective of status of previous packet.
 Client also sends checksum for each block written to the HDFS which helps in ensuring the integrity of the data.

 Once the data block has been streamed completely to the DataNode, that DataNode sends report to NameNode.